-Gmail Language Filter to Block Foreign Emails - Digital Inspiration
+Gmail Language Filter to Block Foreign Emails

 All foreign language emails archived to a different folder

 Now Gmail has an undocumented search operator called lang: to help you search messages in your mailbox that are written in different languages.
-For instance, lang:ru will show messages written in Russian while lang:zh or lang:zh-tw will return emails that contain Chinese text.
+For instance, langwill show messages written in Russian while lang or lang will return emails that contain Chinese text.

 Unlike other Gmail search commands, the language search operator is not always perfect but can still help you remove most of the foreign language emails from the main Inbox very easily.
 For that to work, just set up a filter like this: